Taking the pain out of probate

 Step 2: Consider costs.

-Step 3: Submit the intake form.
+Step 3: Complete the intake.

-When you’re ready to talk with Hope or Michelle, spend about 10 minutes completing an online intake form with information about the estate.
+When you’re ready to talk with Hope or Michelle, spend about 15 minutes completing an online intake form with information about the estate.
 We’ll contact you to set up your first appointment.

-— Meg E.
+— Sherry E.